theupdateframework/taps/tap9.md

 This itself would be insufficient because when checking a threshold, a client would have have to check that each key ID calculated in the above way points to exactly one real key.
-We would have a calculate a second key ID that is `sha256(encoded_key)` inside each key object.
+We would have to calculate a second key ID that is `sha256(encoded_key)` inside each key object.
 This adds additional complexity and, like the above iteration over allowed signing schemes, it is a source of bugs.